hail-is/hail/python/hail/docs/getting_started.rst

 BLAS and LAPACK
 ---------------

 Hail uses BLAS and LAPACK optimized linear algebra libraries.
-On Linux, these must be explicitly installed.
-On Ubuntu 14.04, run
+These should load automatically on recent versions of Mac OS X and Google Dataproc.
+On Linux, these must be explicitly installed; on Ubuntu 14.04, run

 .. code-block:: text